 Who is eligible for Medicaid in Ohio?
 In Ohio, you must learn how to qualify for Medicaid prior to applying for the state’s government-sponsored medical coverage benefits.
 What are the requirements for Medicaid?
-There are general Medicaid eligibility requirements as well as Medicaid income requirements.
-If you are unsure about your Medicaid benefits eligibility, review the following helpful information on the subject.
+There are general qualifications as well as Medicaid income requirements.

 Applicants should be aware that how to qualify for Medicaid varies by state.
 Even though Medicaid benefits funding is shared by both the state government and the federal government, applicants you must meet the Medicaid eligibility requirements in Ohio – not elsewhere – in order to qualify for the state’s medical assistance program.